Rodrj1/google-clone/README.md

 ````
 Get a key from eXTReMe-IP-LOOKUP.
 Name it NEXT_PUBLIC_IP_EXTREME_KEY
 Get a key from Programmable Search Engine documentation.
 Name it GOOGLE_SEARCH_KEY.
-A context is needed and is also provided by PSE.
+A context also provided by Programmable Search Engine.
 Name it CX_KEY

 ````